Video Guide – Lilly Pilly

 There is frequently a lot of confusion about the names of the various garden varieties but, as natives of the Australian rainforest, Lilly pillies generally do well in most settings and are pretty hardy.

 Lilly pillies are classed under a number of different genera.
 Formerly known as Eugenia, they are presently classed as Acmena, Syzygium or Waterhousea but the plethora of commercial marketing names can add to the confusion.

 Although Lilly pillies grow into large trees in their normal rainforest setting, they quite happily adapt to regular pruning for size and you can also obtain miniature varieties.

 Lilly pilly hedges produce a marvellous display of highly fragrant white flowers in summer and the berries are perfect for preserves and jams.

 Not all of the hybrids will produce fruit.

 Lilly pillies prefer good fertile moist soil but will still thrive in drought, full sun or semi shade and will tolerate frosts, sandy soils and coastal conditions.
 Lilly pillies don’t do well in wet areas so make sure there is adequate drainage.

-Lilly pillies, in general, don’t have invasive root systems despite their fast growing nature.
-They’ll even grow quite happily as container plants although they will need regular watering, as container plants dry out very quickly.
+Lilly pillies will grow quite happily as container plants although they will need regular watering, as container plants dry out very quickly.